 “New BYU Exhibit Chronicles World War I,” Church News

-“Military Service,” LDS Newsroom
+“Military Service,” Newsroom

-“Mormon Battalion Fact Sheet,” LDS Newsroom
+“Mormon Battalion Fact Sheet,” Newsroom